 As well as giving developers further opportunities to stand out within the current candidate pool; HackerRank also has endless beneficial advantages for hirers, companies and businesses looking for new talent.

-If you are interested in hearing about what KnowNetwork has to offer, get your free membership here.
+If you are interested in hearing about what opportunities we have to offer, take a look here.

 The HackerRank team is on a mission of another kind – to flatten the world by restructuring the DNA of every company on the planet.
 So, by ranking programmers based on their coding skills, it can assist and support companies in sourcing and delivering great programmers; reducing screening processes and the time to hire.
 As a result, HackerRank are revolutionising the way companies discover and evaluate talented engineers, programmers and developers.